Exygy/exygy-assessment/README.md

 ### Setting up your local environment variables

 Configuration of each app and service is read from environment variables.
 There is a `.env.template` file in each app & service directory that must be copied to `.env` (or equivalent).
-You will need to create this local env file from the templates in `backend/core`, `ui-components`, and `sites/public`.
+You will need to create this local env file from the templates in `backend/core` and `sites/public`.

 ### Backend